On the extraction of fission mode properties from fragment mass distributions: Introduction

 The purpose of this work is to evaluate the relationship between fission mode properties extracted from Gaussian fits of fragment mass or charge distributions, and the properties of the potential energy of the fissioning system near scission, such as fission valleys in PES.
 In particular, we introduce a simple expression to extract an ``effective potential energy'' that can be used to compare experimental yields with theoretical PES properties near scission, provided that a broad range of excitation energies is considered.
+We also highlight the inconsistence of interpreting Gaussian centroids as evidence of fission modes.

 Expressions used to parametrise fragment mass asymmetries and yields, as well as the various definitions of fission modes used in this work, are provided in Sec.~\ref{sec:def}.
 Section~\ref{sec:VtoY} discusses the impact of the potentials on the yields and their Gaussian fits properties.
-Effective potentials are extracted from Gaussian fits of experimental data, and their dependence with excitation energies are analysed in Sec.~\ref{sec:YtoV}.
+Effective potentials are extracted from fits of experimental data, and their dependence with excitation energies are analysed in Sec.~\ref{sec:YtoV}.
 Conclusions are drawn in Sec.~\ref{sec:conc}.